A Primal-dual Learning Algorithm for Personalized Dynamic Pricing with an Inventory Constraint: Discussion

 As for the implementation of the algorithm, the exploration of the first $K-1$ phases is essentially the same (Step~\ref{step:for-loop-begin} to Step~\ref{step:finish-test-price}).
 When finding the point estimator for $\bm z^{(k)\ast}$, Equation \eqref{eq:dual_algorithm} is vectorized, and the optimal vector $\bm z^{(k)\ast}$ is obtained by testing the grid in the confidence set of $\bm z$, which is a hyper-rectangle since each entry of $\bm z$ has a confidence interval.
 Normally the grid size explodes exponentially in the size of $\bm z$, i.e., $L$, and this is precisely causing the curse of dimensionality.
-However, in this algorithm \eqref{eq:dual_algorithm} is conducted offline and no online periods are wasted.
-In the last phase, we select the resources whose corresponding $z_l$ is likely to be zero (according to the confidence intervals after phase $K-1$, as in Step~\ref{step:sufficient_capacity} and~\ref{step:insufficient_capacity}) and the algorithm similarly has two different treatments.
-Note that in this case, a product $m$ enjoys sufficient capacity if $0\in [\underline z^{(K)}_{l}, \bar z^{(K)}_{l}]$ for all $l$ such that $a_{ml}>0$.
-This guarantees that $\mathcal P_m(\bm z)$ equals to the unconstrained maximizer and quadratic convergence.
-Otherwise the product has insufficient capacity.
+However, in this algorithm \eqref{eq:dual_algorithm} is solved offline, i.e., the computation is not counted toward the final regret.
+In the beginning of the last phase, the dual/primal variables may have been estimated with error $n^{-1/4}$, similar to \eqref{eq:one-four-convergence}, under properly chosen parameters.
+For products with sufficient capacity (a product $m$ enjoys sufficient capacity if $0\in [\underline z^{(K)}_{l}, \bar z^{(K)}_{l}]$ for all $l$ such that $a_{ml}>0$), this already leads to the optimal regret.
+For products with insufficient capacity, it is unclear how the linear interpolation \eqref{eq:theta} can be implemented in the high dimension.
+We thus leave the algorithm and regret analysis in this case for future research.